shivenigma/blog-backup/ckner4z9700kyxws13gfp9qgu.md

 All the above reasons are valid and respectable.
 Times are over where people worked one job for their whole life and retired with a pension.
 Don't cling to the past metrics, they don't make any sense in our world.

 When I wanted to switch to my second job, my father was shocked.
-He asked, "The first job taught me what I know. is it fair to leave now?".
+He asked, "The first job taught you what you know.
+Is it fair to leave now?".

 He was talking about loyalty.
 But loyalty is a two-way street.
 If one isn't valued in a place, it is okay to move to the next place.
 As [Apoorva Govind puts it](https://apoorvagovind.substack.com/p/how-to-waste-your-career-one-comfortable),